 - For 'Import option', select RefMan RIS from the drop-down list.
 This list has hundreds of lines, so you'll have to scroll down it quite a way to see RefMan RIS.

-- Tip: You can save this as a favourite import option if you're going to be using it regularly, as shown in this video.
+- Tip: You can save this as a favourite import option if you're going to be using it regularly.

 - For the 'To' option, select the group in your library you'd like the reference to go into.
 If you haven't made any groups, just add it to 'Unfiled'